timilio/dotfiles/README.md

 Install your terminal emulator of choice (e.g.
 [kitty](https://sw.kovidgoyal.net/kitty/)) and change your shell to fish.

+## Neovim

+I use [zk](https://github.com/mickael-menu/zk) for notes.
+Make sure it is installed because neovim is going to set it up as an lsp-server.

 ## Writing papers in markdown

 Install `pandoc` and a $\LaTeX$ distribution and finally install my fish plugin